eigerco/polka-storage/docs/src/glossary.md

 collecting [parachain](#parachain) transactions from users and producing state transition proofs for [Relay Chain](#relay-chain) validators.
 In other words, collators maintain [parachains](#parachain) by aggregating [parachain](#parachain) transactions into [parachain](#parachain) block candidates and producing state transition proofs (Proof-of-Validity, PoV) for validators.
-They need to provide a financial commitment ([collateral](#collateral)) to ensure they are incentivized to perform their duties correctly and to dissuade malicious behavior.
+They must provide a financial commitment ([collateral](#collateral)) to ensure they are incentivized to perform their duties correctly and to dissuade malicious behaviour.

 ### Committed Capacity